Note: Nominations are now open for 2018. Please consider nominating a colleague! The deadline for nominating is 20th April, 2018.

 - and helping young scientists to create individual development plans for their professional careers.

-Recipients will receive a certificate acknowledging their accomplishments in mentoring from the MCP and CFDD, and will be recognized at the annual Mentoring Circles Program Celebration sponsored by the BWH PDA and CFDD on May 23rd, 2017.
-In addition, these individuals will be publicly acknowledged on the BWH PDA website.
+Two winners will receive a certificate acknowledging their accomplishments in mentoring from the MCP and ORC, and will be recognized at the annual Mentoring Circles Program Celebration sponsored by the BWH PDA and ORC on May 25th, 2018.
+In addition, these individuals will be awarded a travel grant of $1,000 sponsored by the ORC and Brigham Research Institute (BRI).

 The award is open to current BWH postdoctoral fellows who mentor BWH postdoctoral appointee(s).
 (Note that participation as a mentor in the MCP is not a prerequisite for eligibility.)